LFL-Lab/QubitPresimulated/README.md

 # QubitPresimulated
-Library of premade qubits made in Qiskit Metal.
+Library of modular pre-designed superconducting Qubits using Qiskit Metal.
+Speed up your the design and simulation phase of fabrication.
 Ask for a set of target parameters, and we'll give you a few close choices.

 ## Instalation
-Must have `qiskit-metal` installed.
+Must have `qiskit-metal` by IBM Quantum installed.

 ## Usage
 See tutorials for the full story.
 But here's some pseduo-code if you're in a rush.